sfc-gh-dwilczak/tutorials/docs/snowflake/science/model_registry/index.md

 Next we'll name it and select the location and that we want to run via a warehouse.
 ![selection on notebook](images/02.png)

-Our final step before running install the needed package ``snowflake-ml-python`` to build and save our model.
+Our final step before running is to install the needed package ``snowflake-ml-python`` to build and save our model.
 The package comes with ``sklearn`` with it.
 ![package install](images/03.png)

 ## Run the notebook